 Hotels don’t want too many empty rooms.
 They’re willing to book rooms at cheaper than their standard rates in order to fill them and at least make something on them.

-As I explained in that post, Hotwire’s gimmick is that you can book a room at a deeply discounted rate, but you don’t find out which one you’ve booked until after you pay – and the payment is non-refundable and can only be altered in very limited ways.
+So how does Hotwire work?
+Their gimmick is that you can book a room at a deeply discounted rate, but you don’t find out which one you’ve booked until after you pay – and the payment is non-refundable and can only be altered in very limited ways.
 The reasoning is that hotels don’t want people to know that their rooms are available on Hotwire; if they did, no one would ever pay full price.

 Why would you book a room in a hotel, when you don’t even know which hotel it is or where it is?